 The length of the rock lobster's carapace (shell) is used to measure its size.
 To measure a rock lobster:

 If you are taking rock lobster close to minimum size, be sure your measuring device is accurate.

-small swimmerets under the tail and no rods or nipper claws on the rear legs.
+- have no nipper claws on the rear legs.